Fourth Of July Weekend Is Busy At The ER. Here’s How To Avoid A Visit.

 The increase in ER visits during the holiday underscores the importance of safety awareness during large public celebrations.
 Preventable injuries not only cause personal harm but also strain hospital resources during peak times.
 By following safety guidelines, individuals can reduce their risk of injury, avoid unnecessary medical costs, and help ensure that emergency services are available for truly critical cases.
 Public health officials stress that a safer holiday benefits everyone, including first responders and healthcare providers.

-G & F Products - 13016-NEW 13016NEW Safety Goggles with 99% Protection Against UV-A, B & C Rays, Impact, & Ballistic Resistant & Clear Lenses 12 Count (Pack of 1) unisex
+G & F Products 13016-NEW Safety Goggles, 99% Protection Against UV-A, B & C Rays, Impact & Ballistic Resistant, Clear Lenses, 12 Pack

-G & F Products – 13016-NEW 13016NEW Safety Goggles with 99% Protection Against UV-A, B & C Rays, Impact, & Ballistic Resistant & Clear Lenses 12 Count (Pack of 1) unisex
+G & F Products 13016-NEW Safety Goggles, 99% Protection Against UV-A, B & C Rays, Impact & Ballistic Resistant, Clear Lenses, 12 Pack

 As an affiliate, we earn on qualifying purchases.